rachbowyer/optimal-ghost/README.md

 # optimal-ghost

-My implementation of ITA' optimal-ghost game.
+My implementation of ITA's Optimal Ghost.

 ## To run it in a REPL